LinuxProgramador/KeySafe/README.md

 To restore local backups: simply copy them to the KeySafe/.
 VaultSecret path and remove the date, but first remove the immutable attribute from the keys in the .
 VaultSecret directory.

-NOTE: Anti-data deletion protection only applies to keys within the directory.
-VaultSecret

 NOTE: in Arch Linux and in some distros derived from Ubuntu, it is necessary to create a virtual environment to install the dependencies that are in the requirements.txt file

 NOTE: Do not use symbols in password names